rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!! info

-    For the permissions of a directory, `r` and `x` usually appear at the same time.
-Moving or renaming a file depends on whether the directory where the file is located has `w` permission, and so does deleting a file.
+    For a directory's permissions, `r` and `x` usually appear at the same time.
+Moving or renaming a file depends on whether the directory where it is located has `w` permission, and so does deleting a file.

 ### User type corresponding to basic permission